Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 What is the best Phenotips alternative for HPO phenotyping?

-If HPO is genuinely central, Phenotips itself is the strongest option available in 2026.
+If HPO drives a clinical diagnostic workflow, Phenotips is the strongest option available in 2026.
 PedigreeTool also uses HPO and Phenopackets but self-declares as not certified for clinical diagnostics.
-Evagene supports HPO-annotated pedigrees indirectly via AI interpretation.
+Evagene now offers educational HPO phenotyping — browse/search a curated HPO catalogue and attach observed or excluded features with onset and severity — plus phenotype-to-gene educational associations (candidate associations only, no diagnosis).

 Which alternatives publish pricing?